 The History Maker

-Debra Haaland, first Native American U.S. Cabinet Member (Secretary of the Interior), and one of the two first Native American Women elected to the United States Congress, 8x10" Wet Plate Collodion Tintype
+Deb Haaland, first Native American U.S. Cabinet Member (Secretary of the Interior), and one of the two first Native American Women elected to the United States Congress, 8x10" Wet Plate Collodion Tintype Photograph

 Story Behind The Plate...